 - Adjusting sales strategies.

 Not having reliable data can severely impact your business performance.
 According to a recent McKinsey study, data-based decision-making is how top organizations rule their markets.
-A data-driven company basing moves on reliable data is:
+A data-driven company basing its moves on reliable data is:

 - Around 23 times more likely to outperform competitors in customer acquisition.